-- 28. (a) The Speaker shall appoint all nonelected officers of the Assembly except the Minority Floor Leader. - (b) The Minority Floor Leader shall be selected by the caucus of the political party having the second greatest number of Members in the Assembly.
+- 28. (a) The Speaker shall appoint all nonelected officers of the Assembly except the Republican Leader. - (b) The Republican Leader shall be selected by the Assembly Republican Caucus.

 Duties of the Speaker pro Tempore

 29. The Speaker pro Tempore shall perform those duties assigned by the Speaker, including the responsibility of presiding over sessions of the Assembly and advising the Members on parliamentary procedures of the house.